 Description

-From 1.4.0 to 1.8.2 (1.8.3 fix the issue), a sensitive SQL call in ShoppingfeedToken::findByToken() can be executed with a trivial http call and exploited to forge a blind SQL injection throught the POST or GET submitted variable token.
+From 1.4.0 to 1.8.2 (1.8.3 fix the issue), a sensitive SQL call in ShoppingfeedToken::findByToken() can be executed with a trivial http call and exploited to forge a blind SQL injection through the POST or GET submitted variable token.

 CVSS base metrics